 The Jewish youths are intensively prepared for the encounters with the school classes.
 Besides being trained in knowledge transfer and rhetoric an emphasis is put on simulating encounters.

-The project Likrat has been active in the German part of Switzerland since 2003, and has organized over 400 encounters with approximately 8’000 Students.
+The project Likrat has been active in the German part of Switzerland since 2003, and has organized over 1'200 encounters with more than 15’000 students.

 In 2015 the successful project was also launched in the French speaking part of Switzerland.
 This enables school classes in the Romandie to profit from the project.